-Redacting text means that you hide sensitive information from view of the general public.
+Redacting text means that you hide sensitive information from the view of the general public.
 You see this a lot in the government when entire sections of content are blacked out.
-This is to prevent private and confidential information being readily available.
+This is to prevent private and confidential information from being readily available.

 It’s important to note that redacting text should not alter the content of your posts and pages.
 While some tools may require you to manually delete keywords or phrases, most will leave the content while adding shortcodes to hide it.